Company logo

 One of the best things about stem cell treatment is its very short recovery time.
 If the stem cell transplant is done by a lumbar puncture, one or two days are required for recovery.

-To do a transplant directly into the brain, a surgery is required, and the recovery period extends to about one week.
+To do a transplant directly into the brain, surgery is required, and the recovery period extends to about one week.

 And when will you start seeing results, you ask?